isgandarisgandarov/ezzBuy/README.md

-### P.S: You should have Chrome downloaded in order to use this engine
+### P.S: You should have Chrome browser downloaded in order to use this engine